Post-Traumatic Stress Disorder (cont.)

 PTSD symptoms usually start soon after the traumatic event, but they may not happen until months or years later.
 They also may come and go over many years.
-If the symptoms last longer than 4 weeks, cause you great distress, or interfere with your work or home life, you probably have PTSD.
+If the symptoms last longer than 4 weeks, cause you great distress, or interfere with your work or home life, you may have PTSD.

 Even if you always have some symptoms, counseling can help you cope.
 Your symptoms don't have to interfere with your everyday activities, work, and relationships.

 Most people who go through a traumatic event have some symptoms at the beginning but don't develop PTSD.

 Bad memories of the traumatic event can come back at any time.
 You may feel the same fear and horror you did when the event took place.
 You may feel like you're going through the event again.
 This is called a flashback.
 Sometimes there is a trigger: a sound or sight that causes you to relive the event.
 Triggers might include:

 Avoiding situations that remind you of the event

 You may try to avoid situations or people that trigger memories of the traumatic event.
 You may even avoid talking or thinking about the event.

 You may find it hard to express your feelings.
 This is another way to avoid memories.

 Feeling keyed up

 You may be alert and on the lookout for danger.
 This is known as increased emotional arousal.
 It can cause you to: